Analysis | Lindsey Graham points to GOP’s reality under Trump: It’s a hostage situation

 Graham, as he often has, insisted that he was trying to make the best of the situation — to get the good out of Trump while dealing with the bad.

 “Donald Trump was my friend before the riot,” Graham said.
 “And I’m trying to keep a relationship with him after the riot.
 I still consider him a friend.
 What happened was a dark day in American history, and we’re going to move forward.
-So here’s what you need to know about me: I’m going to continue — I want us to continue the policies that I think will make America strong.
-I believe that the best way for the Republican Party to do that is with Trump, not without Trump.”
+So here’s what you need to know about me: I want this to continue — I want us to continue the policies that I think will make America strong.
+I believe the best way for the Republican Party to do that is with Trump, not without Trump.”

 This is similar to what Graham has said before.
 In a 2019 interview with the New York Times magazine, for instance, he described a mostly transactional relationship with Trump by saying, “If you know anything about me, it’d be odd not to do this.”
 Pressed on what “this” was, he said it “is to try to be relevant.”
 Graham has alternately praised Trump for letting him be a part of Trump’s world, as though he’s not a member of a branch of government that is supposed to be coequal to the presidency.